meerquais/quiz-app/README.md

 ## Usage

-To use the Quiz App, follow these steps:
+To use the Quiz Application, follow these steps:

 1. Clone the repository.
 2. Install dependencies using `npm install`.